rstojnic/lazydata/README.md

 Lazy-data can manage this whole process for you, and also guarantee that your collaborators have the correct version of the file as verified by its hash.

+You can also use it on your own, as a way to track and backup all of your data files.

 ### Configuring

 To share the data files with your team you need to set up a shared location to which your team has access to.
 We currently support AWS S3 and directory-over-SSH as storage backends.